martinkearn/Web-Performance-and-Compatibility-Lab/Performance/Performance.md

 });
 ```

 9.Back in the command prompt, run `gulp`.
-This will execute the Gulp tasks and create the two file bundles
+This will execute the Gulp tasks and create the two file bundles.
+They are /js/bundle.js and /css/bundle.css.

 10.Open /performance/begin/Index.html in Visual Studio Code